-The Democratic primary campaign in Florida’s 5th Congressional District has, up until now, been a battle of dueling press releases (except for when incumbent Congressman Al Lawson vowed to retire challenger Alvin Brown).
+The Democratic primary campaign in Florida’s 5th Congressional District continues between incumbent U.S. Rep. Al Lawson and challenger Alvin Brown.

 With a recent poll showing Brown 22 points down, and endorsements from everyone from over three dozen members of the Congressional Black Caucus to the Florida Times-Union going Lawson’s way, Brown opted on Wednesday to re-up a debate challenge made over a month ago.